projectara/greybus-spec/source/module_info.rst

 This information is provided via a Manifest, which describes components present within the module that are accessible via |unipro|.
-The Manifest is a data structure, which includes a set of Descriptors which present a functional description of the module.
+The Manifest is a data structure, which includes a set of Descriptors, that presents a functional description of the module.
 Together, these Descriptors define the module's capabilities and means of communication via |unipro| from the perspective of the application layer and above.